Learn the basics of alternative minimum tax (AMT).

 Q: How do I know if I have to worry about the AMT?

-A: Generally AMT is not an issue for people whose income falls below the level of the AMT exemption amount: in round numbers, $50,000 for singles and $80,000 for couples.
-(The exact numbers, which are adjusted each year for inflation, are available in our Reference Room.)
+A: Generally AMT is not an issue for people whose income falls below the level of the AMT exemption amount.
+For tax year 2024, this figure is $85,700 for singles and $133,300 for couples.
+(These figures are adjusted each year for inflation.
+Figures for other years are available in our Reference Room.)
 Above that level, most people rely on tax software to determine whether they owe AMT and if so, how much.

 For those who insist on preparing their tax returns by hand (presumably with quill pens), there’s no easy rule of thumb that rules you in or out of AMT.
-Chances are pretty good that you owe the tax if you have a large itemized deduction for state and local tax, or a large number of dependency exemptions, but various other items (see Top 10 Things that Cause AMT Liability), individually or in combination, can trigger this tax.
+The tax can be triggered by one large item, or a combination of smaller ones.
+(See Top 10 Things that Cause AMT Liability.)
 The only way to be sure, when preparing a return by hand, is to endure the brain damage associated with working through IRS Form 6251.

 The best way to understand alternative minimum tax liability is to see how it’s calculated.
 Here’s an overview.